Mingtaros/Kidney-Exchange-Match-Mapping-System/backend/README.md

 # Final Project Backend
 Backend Endpoints for web app in order to access database and match-searching algorithms.
 Created with Django.

-## Get Finalized Exchange
+## Get All Date
-Get Request to get list of cycles given data from a specific date and also the algorithms
+Get Request to get all dates from data that has at least one registrant pair (which are the table names).
 ```
 GET /getAllDate
 ```